 From that thought, I was moved to reflect on what made people feel free to pick up posters even when the piles were thick.
 Was the woman who took the last copy really any worse than the person who took the first one?
 This led me again to think about all the other people carrying around the images, carefully rolled and therefore concealed from the view of everyone else.
 Ironically, although the gallery literally contained dozens of copies of Ntakiyica’s images, no one was able to look at them, not even the “owners” of the posters.
 I thought about asking someone if he or she would unroll one of the captive tubes for me, so that I could at least see the artwork, but I didn’t.
 Naturally, I couldn’t avoid thinking about the colonial exploitation of Africa, and I began to read Ntakiyica’s poster “performance” as a stimulating metaphor for the history of relations between Europeans and Africans.
 One of the great things about a successful artwork is that its meaning and impact cannot be “translated” into words.
 I’ve given it a stab here, but I want to stress that my account is necessarily limiting and reductive, and therefore rather unfair to the piece.

-Anyway, the show had more than 200 works by almost 100 different artists, and I have talked about only two of them, or fewer than 1%.
+Anyway, the show had more than 200 works by almost 100 different artists, and I have talked about only two of them, or less than 1%.
 There are literally dozens of other pieces that were just as stimulating and exciting.

 – Paul On Leave